TryKiddo/React-Rails-Test/README.md

 > Lists the current jobs from the api
 > Has a link to view the job
 > Does not require the user to be logged in
+> Should only list open jobs

 # Applications

 > Should list the current applications for the logged in user
 > Requires the user to be logged in
+> Should allow the user to update their status
 > Should allow the user to delete their job application (which updates the status)

 # Job

 > Should display the job (in a slightly nicer fashion)
+> Should display the date it was created in a nice format
 > Have a button to allow the user to apply for the job
 > Should tell the user if they have applied previously
+> Should allow anyone to update the status (they can close, open or draft the job).
+Ignore the permissions, authorization of this

 # Specs